-ZwickRoell's parallel closing, hydraulic specimen grips ensure that perfect clamping and positioning of specimens are maintained throughout the entire test,preventing the specimen from slipping or sliding.
-In most cases, standard-compliant strain measurement is performed by automatic contact or optical (non-contact) extensometers.
+ZwickRoell's parallel closing hydraulic specimen grips ensure perfect specimen clamping and positioning throughout the entire test, preventing the specimen from slipping.
+In most cases, standard-compliant strain measurement is performed using automatic contact or optical (non-contact) extensometers.
 ZwickRoell's makroXtens is the classic and tested solution for the testing of bars and rods.
-Thanks to its mechanical construction featuring high resolution, and a very high level of accuracy and robustness, makroXtens withstands harsh environments.
-It's robust mechanical construction enables continuous strain measurement up to specimen break.
-Automated determination of strain at break is possible without onerous markings and manual measuring after specimen remains are sorted.
+Through its mechanical design, it combines high resolution and high accuracy with very high robustness.
+It's robust mechanical construction allows it to measure continuous strain up to the point of specimen break.
+Therefore, the strain at break can be determined automatically, without the need for tedious specimen markings or manual measurement after specimen remains are collected.

 Because the hardness test is simple, fast, and reliable, it is frequently performed and its results are also compared with other characteristics.
 With long products the hardenability of the material is often determined by establishing the hardness distribution along a rod following a tempering and quenching test (Jominy test, DIN EN ISO 642).

-ZwickRoell’s product portfolio contains testing machines for all required hardness testing methods, including those for automated Jominy testing in particular.
+ZwickRoell’s product portfolio includes hardness testers for every required hardness testing method, including machines for automated Jominy testing.

-The ZwickRoell product portfolio offers hardness testers and devices for all applications and test methods.
-ZwickRoell hardness testers and devices meet the requirements of all common international standards and can also be calibrated to international standards.
+The ZwickRoell product portfolio offers hardness testers and instruments for every application and test method.
+ZwickRoell hardness testers and instruments meet the requirements of all common international standards and can also be calibrated to international standards.
 As a calibration lab, ZwickRoell is accredited for the calibration of hardness testers by the German national accreditation body DAkkS.

-An additional aspect of hardness testing is the testing and determination of the average global hardness value after rolling.
-Rolling is a thermo-mechanical process used to determine width and thickness, as well as mechanical properties.
+Another aspect of hardness testing is the verification and determination of the average global hardness after rolling.
+Rolling is a thermo-mechanical process, which in addition to setting width and thickness, also determines mechanical properties.
 Hardness methods that employ higher forces are used to determine the average values of these sometimes coarse structures.
-Preferable methods are Brinell or Rockwell.
-In the testing of bars and rods, portable hardness testers are also often used.
-They can be used on site on the original part.
+Preferred methods are Brinell or Rockwell.
+For bars and rods, it is not uncommon to use portable hardness testers that can be used on-site on the original part.

-Another aspect of hardness testing is the determination of the grain structure by performing hardness tests on metallographic constituents.
-Due to the small size of metallographic constituents, hardness testers with small to very small forces are used—generally speaking, stationary microhardness testers with indention sizes and depths that can be adjusted via the indention force to the dimensions of the metallographic constituents.
+Another aspect of hardness testing is examination of the microstructure by performing hardness tests on microstructural components.
+Due to the small size of the microstructural components, hardness testers with small to very small forces are used—usually stationary microhardness testers with indentation sizes and depths that can be adapted to the dimensions of the microstructural components via the indentation forces.